-More than half of the global population lives in cities.
-This urbanisation leads to high claims on land and space, a growing need for liveable urban structures and increasing demands for recognisable, locally produced food.
-Cities and their surrounding countryside are becoming more and more entwined.
-Wageningen UR sees opportunities for new forms of agriculture in natural settings in and around the city.
+More than half of the world's population lives in cities.
+This increases the pressure on land and space, increases the need for livable structures and increases the demand for locally produced food.
+City and countryside are becoming increasingly intertwined.
+Wageningen University & Research sees opportunities for new forms of agriculture with a natural place in and around the city.
 Beyond the function of food production, urban farming can link local food and energy production in the city to social goals, such as relaxation, care or educational opportunities.

 - Designing and researching new concepts for urban land use